gigasquid/gigasquid.github.io/source/_posts/2014-07-06-love-songs-through-history-and-why-you-should-create.markdown

 Hasn't everything already been said about it?

+No.

 We still want to hear it again.
 We still want to hear it new, said by another.
-It means something slightly different, feels different when said again by another.
+It means something slightly different, feels different when said again by someone else with different experiences, from a different life, from a different perspective..

 So open up your favorite editor and brush aside your fears.
 It is a blank canvas, ready for your thoughts and code.